levoxtrip/PKB/docs/topics/strive.md

 ## Action
 "Every time I sat down at the computer to work on the program, I took a breath and remembered that I was writing this as a gift to the universe"

+Imagine you have these two characters inside you the maker and the explainer.
+Bypass what the explainer days and focus on the maker.

 Do it for you.
 Not for others.
 “Everything you do - with or without an audience - provides evidence to you about who you are and what you're capable of.”